chetali141/Notes/README.md

 # Chetali-Notes

-The repository will contain my notes and codes.
+The repository 'Notes' contains my notes and codes of some languages.